BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Conclusions

 \section{Conclusions}

-Time is of particular importance in many types of documents; thus many IR or NLP techniques utilize temporal signals within documents.
-In this paper, we have presented a novel language representation model called TimeBERT designed specifically for time-related tasks.
-TimeBERT is trained over a temporal news collection through two new pre-training tasks that involve two kinds of temporal aspects (document timestamp and document content time).
-We have next conducted extensive experiments to investigate the effectiveness of the proposed pre-training tasks.
-The results reveal that TimeBERT can offer effective time-aware representations and could help to achieve improved performance on two different time-related downstream tasks.

-In the future, we will test TimeBERT model on other time-related tasks and applications, e.g., on semantic change detection and timeline summarization.
-In addition, we will investigate other ways to incorporate TIP with TAMLM, as both these pre-training tasks utilize the same temporal information extracted from content.
+In this paper, we have presented a novel and effective language representation model called BiTimeBERT designed specifically for time-related tasks.
+BiTimeBERT is trained over a temporal news collection through two new pre-training tasks that involve two kinds of temporal aspects (timestamp and content time).
+We next conducted extensive experiments to investigate the effectiveness of the proposed pre-training tasks.
+The results reveal that BiTimeBERT can offer effective time-aware representations and could help achieve improved performance on various time-related downstream tasks.
+In the future, we will investigate how to incorporate TAMLM with TIR, as both these objectives utilize the same temporal information extracted from content.